In this brief guide, we will discuss the personality type ESTP and Depression.

 The ESTP is typically very involved in going out and meeting people, or figuring out new challenges and finding new problems to solve, but when the ESTP is depressed, no matter how much they want to go out every night after work, to spend time with new people and new experiences, they might feel like internally they are just not able to get out of the bad rhythm.

-On the opposite end, some ESTPs may be more prone to agitated depression, which is discussed later in the article, and they may find that even though they feel low and sad inside, and have some symptoms of depression, they are also not able to stay still when they are feeling depressed, and find that they have to constantly keep on their toes because they may be scared that they will crash if they don’t, and this fear keeps them far more alert than they need to be.
+On the opposite end, some ESTPs may be more prone to agitated depression, which is discussed later in the article, and they may find that even though they feel low and sad inside, and have some symptoms of depression, they are also not able to stay still when they are feeling depressed, and find that they have to constantly keep on their toes because they may be scared that they will fall if they don’t, and this fear keeps them far more alert than they need to be.

 Due to the juxtaposition of extroverted sensing and deliberate, introverted thinking, these individuals may be more prone to bipolar disorder than depression, and they may experience a cyclic illness often.